MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-auto-brightness.md

 ---
 title: Testing auto brightness
-description: This topic describes how to test auto brightness by using the MALT (Microsoft Ambient Light Tool) tool. ms.date: 12/13/2018 ms.localizationpriority: medium
+description: How to test auto brightness by using the MALT (Microsoft Ambient Light Tool) tool. ms.date: 07/08/2021 ms.localizationpriority: medium
 ---

 # Testing auto brightness

 This topic describes how to test auto brightness by using the MALT (Microsoft Ambient Light Tool) tool.
-Automatic or Adaptive Brightness refers to screen brightness set automatically by the system in response to the Ambient Light Sensor reading.
+Automatic or adaptive brightness refers to screen brightness set automatically by the system in response to the ambient light sensor reading.

 ## Set up